ukncsc/Device-Security-Guidance-Configuration-Packs/Microsoft/Windows/README.md

 Remember, any guidance points given here are recommendations - they are not mandatory.
 Risk owners and administrators should agree a configuration which balances business requirements, usability and the security of the platform.

-This configuration was last tested against Windows 10 20H2 in December 2020.
+This configuration was last tested against Windows 10 20H2 in December 2020 and Windows 11 in September 2021.

-Crown Copyright (c) 2020
+Crown Copyright (c) 2021

 ## Supplementary Information ##